Kendall Myers

-Walter Kendall Myers (born April 15, 1937) is a former U.S. State Department employee who, with his wife, Gwendolyn Steingraber Myers, was arrested and indicted on June 4, 2009, on charges of spying for Cuba for nearly 30 years.
+Walter Kendall Myers (April 15, 1937 – March 12, 2026) was a U.S. State Department employee who, with his wife, Gwendolyn Steingraber Myers, was arrested and indicted on June 4, 2009, on charges of spying for Cuba for nearly 30 years.
 He was convicted of espionage and sentenced to life imprisonment by a U.S. federal court in July 2010.

 Background

-Kendall Myers is the grandson of Gilbert Hovey Grosvenor and great-grandson of Alexander Graham Bell.
-He is also related to William Howard Taft through his father.
-He was educated at Mercersburg Academy, a private preparatory boarding school in the borough of Mercersburg in Franklin County, Pennsylvania, followed by Brown University in the city of Providence, Rhode Island, from which he graduated, and earned a Ph.D. from Johns Hopkins University in the city of Baltimore, Maryland.
-In 1977 he began working for the U.S. State Department as a Contract Instructor at its Foreign Service Institute, and for 20 years had been a part-time faculty member at Johns Hopkins' Paul H. Nitze School of Advanced International Studies.
+Kendall Myers was born in Washington, D.C., on April 15, 1937.
+He was the grandson of Gilbert Hovey Grosvenor and great-grandson of Alexander Graham Bell.
+Myers was also related to William Howard Taft through his father.
+He was educated at Mercersburg Academy, a private preparatory boarding school in Mercersburg, Pennsylvania.
+He graduated from Brown University in Providence, Rhode Island, and earned a Ph.D. in European history from Johns Hopkins University's School of Advanced International Studies (SAIS) in Washington, D.C.
+In 1977, he began working for the U.S. State Department as a contract instructor at its Foreign Service Institute, and for 20 years he was a part-time faculty member at SAIS.
 From 2000 until his retirement in October 2007, he worked as a European analyst in the State Department's Bureau of Intelligence and Research (INR).
-Myers’ State Department service was primarily in domestic positions.
-His spouse, Gwendolyn Myers, was never employed by the U.S. Department of State.
+Myers's State Department service was primarily in domestic positions.

 US–UK "special relationship" controversy

-In November 2006, Myers created controversy by describing the "special relationship" between the United States and the United Kingdom as "one sided" and a "myth."
-He said that he was "ashamed" of the treatment of Prime Minister Tony Blair by US President George W. Bush.
+In November 2006, Myers created controversy by describing the "special relationship" between the United States and the United Kingdom as "one-sided" and a "myth".
+He said that he was "ashamed" of the treatment of Prime Minister Tony Blair by U.S. President George W. Bush.
 Then UK MP Denis MacShane responded, "After the Republican defeat in the midterm election, every little rat who feasted during the Bush years is now leaving the ship.
 I would respect this gentleman, who I have never heard of, if he had had the guts to make any of these points two or five years ago."

-The US State Department distanced itself from Myers' comments, stating, "He was speaking as an academic, not as a representative of the State Department."
+The U.S. State Department distanced itself from Myers's comments, stating, "He was speaking as an academic, not as a representative of the State Department."